 Adaptation adds a whole new dimension to thinking about business responses to climate change.
 Companies’ incentives to act may be obvious once they start experiencing disruptive events.
 However, companies shouldn’t forget about mitigation — reducing GHG emissions.
 In fact, mitigation actions can help to slow down climate-related physical changes and thus lower the need for adaptation.
 Therefore, mitigation actually remains an indispensable part of a long-term adaptation strategy.

 Network for Business Sustainability & National Roundtable on the Environment and the Economy.
 2011.
-Managing the business risks and opportunities of a changing climate: A primer for executives on adaptation to climate change.
+Managing the business risks and opportunities of a changing climate.

 Wagner, G. & Weitzman, M. L. 2012.
 Was Hurricane Sandy the 'fat tail' of climate change?
 Wall Street Journal Blogs.